Icon-Newsletter

 After the deadline for bid submission, the sealed bids will be opened.
 The highest bidder will be announced as the winner.

-If you win the bid, your bidder's bond (10% of the bid price) will automatically become your down payment for the foreclosed property.
-You can pay the remaining 90% of the bid amount in cash, in installments, or through a Pag-IBIG housing loan.
+If you win the bid, your bidder's bond (at least 5% of the bid offer) will automatically become your down payment for the foreclosed property.
+You can pay the remaining 95% of the bid amount in cash, installments, or through a Pag-IBIG housing loan.

 If you lose the bid, you'll get your bidder's bond back with an acknowledgment receipt.

-How to Buy Pag-IBIG Acquired Assets Under Negotiated Sale
+How to Buy Foreclosed Properties in Pag-IBIG Under Negotiated Sale

 1. Reserve the Foreclosed Property